-- 33. Where an off-balance sheet exposure is not covered by recognized CRM, the process for calculating the RWA is as follows: - (a) Firstly, report the whole principal amount (after deduction of specific provisions) of the exposure in the "Principal Amount" column of the row for the item to which the off-balance sheet exposure belongs; - (b) Secondly, calculate the CEA of the exposure by multiplying the principal amount (after deduction of specific provisions) by the applicable CCF; and - (c) Thirdly, multiply the CEA by the applicable risk-weight to calculate the RWA.
+33. Where an off-balance sheet exposure is not covered by recognized CRM, the process for calculating the RWA is as follows:

-- 34. Where an off-balance sheet exposure is covered fully or partially by recognized CRM, the calculation is similar to that of on-balance sheet exposures (see Section C.1), except that in calculating the RWA, CEA is used instead of principal amount.
-The following CRM treatment by substitution of risk-weights applies to collateral, guarantees and credit derivatives contracts: - (a) Firstly, report the whole principal amount (after deduction of specific provisions) of the exposure in the "Principal Amount" column of the row for the item to which the exposure belongs; - (b) Secondly, divide the principal amount into two portions: the credit protection covered portion and credit protection uncovered portion (the value of the credit protection for different types of recognized CRM is determined in the same way as set out in Section C.1); - (c) Thirdly, multiply the amount of each of the two portions by the CCF applicable to the exposure to come up with two CEAs and report the sum of the two CEAs in the column of "Credit Equivalent Amount"; and - (d) Fourthly, multiply the CEA of the credit protection covered portion by the risk-weight attributed to the collateral or credit protection provider in accordance with Section B above and multiply the CEA of the credit protection uncovered portion by the risk-weight applicable to the exposure to come up with two RWAs.
+- (a) Firstly, report the whole principal amount (after deduction of specific provisions) of the exposure in the "Principal Amount" column of the row for the item to which the off-balance sheet exposure belongs; - (b) Secondly, calculate the CEA of the exposure by multiplying the principal amount (after deduction of specific provisions) by the applicable CCF; and - (c) Thirdly, multiply the CEA by the applicable risk-weight to calculate the RWA. - 34.
+Where an off-balance sheet exposure is covered fully or partially by recognized CRM, the calculation is similar to that of on-balance sheet exposures (see Section C.1), except that in calculating the RWA, CEA is used instead of principal amount.
+The following CRM treatment by substitution of risk-weights applies to collateral, guarantees and credit derivatives contracts: - (a) Firstly, report the whole principal amount (after deduction of specific provisions) of the exposure in the "Principal Amount" column of the row for the item to which the exposure belongs; - (b) Secondly, divide the principal amount into two portions: the credit protection covered portion and credit protection uncovered portion (the value of the credit protection for different types of recognized CRM is determined in the same way as set out in Section C.1); - (c) Thirdly, multiply the amount of each of the two portions by the CCF applicable to the exposure to come up with two CEAs and report the sum of the two CEAs in the column of "Credit Equivalent Amount"; and - (d) Fourthly, multiply the CEA of the credit protection covered portion by the risk-weight attributed to the collateral or credit protection provider (or the CCP concerned where applicable by virtue of section 134(7) or 135(6A) of the BCR) in accordance with Section B above and multiply the CEA of the credit protection uncovered portion by the risk-weight applicable to the exposure to come up with two RWAs.
 The sum of the two RWAs is reported in the column of "Risk-weighted Amount".